-- Tasty post-race food (fruit, bagels, etc.) and drinks (water, Gatorade, soda, apple cider) will be provided.
+- Tasty post-race food and drinks will be provided.

-- Results will be made available shortly after the race via Webscorer; visit the FLRC Web site for full results later.
+- Results will be made available shortly after the race via Webscorer and will be posted to this page soon after.

 - This race is part of the Finger Lakes Trail Circuit, for all you Pebbleheads, Stoneheads, and Boulderheads.